 Here is a brief chart that shares some of the general factors for diagnosing and alleviating Tikshna Agni.

 If you are experiencing Tikshna Agni, it will be best to follow a Pitta-pacifying diet routine.
-Cooling foods should be utilized such as ghee, coconut, dairy, lime, cilantro, cilantro juice, aloe, pomegranate, dates, cucumber and watermelon while all spicy, sour and salty foods should be avoided.
-All inflammatory foods should be removed from the diet as well as fermented foods, both of which will increase the heat in the system.
-Cooling digestive spices will help to balance the overactive fire and treat symptoms such as hyperacidity, inflammation and loose stools.
+Cooling foods should be utilized such as ghee, coconut, dairy, lime, cilantro, cilantro juice, aloe, pomegranate, dates, cucumber, and watermelon while all spicy, sour, and salty foods should be avoided.
+All inflammatory foods should be removed from the diet as well as most fermented foods, both of which will increase the heat in the system.
+Cooling digestive spices will help to balance the overactive fire and treat symptoms such as hyperacidity, inflammation, and loose stools.
 Drinking CCF Tea between meals is an effective way to strengthen the digestive fire without creating further heat in the system.